[Updated] How to Use Facebook to Drive More Appointment Bookings

-As of June 2019, Facebook had an average of 1.59 billion daily active users, easily making it the world’s largest and strongest social network.
+As of June 2019, Facebook had an average of 1.59 billion daily active users.

-With all those people logging into the site, it’s almost a no-brainer that you have customers using this massive social network.
-That’s why it’s essential to engage in Facebook marketing activities and continuously drive traffic to your page.
+With all those people logging into the site, it’s almost a no-brainer that you have clients using this massive social network.
+That’s why having a robust strategy to leverage this traffic in your favor through Facebook marketing ( activities that drive traffic to your Facebook business page) is not just essential but critical in today’s day and age.
+Not using this functionality is like leaving money on the table.

-The question is, what should people do when they land on your Facebook profile?
-The answer varies from one company to the next, but if your business runs on appointments (i.e., you have a salon, spa, or barbershop), then one of your primary objectives should be driving Facebook appointments.
+The question is, what should people do when they land on your Facebook business profile?
+The answer varies from one business to the next, but if your business runs on appointments (i.e., you have a salon, spa, or barbershop), then one of your primary objectives should be driving Facebook appointments through the book now button.

-And that’s exactly what we’ll discuss in this post.
-You’ll learn all about Facebook appointments and discover ways to increase them for your business.
-You’ll also meet other entrepreneurs who are successfully using Facebook to increase their bookings.
+In this post, you’ll learn all about Facebook appointments, why they matter and discover ways to increase them for your business.
+You’ll also meet other small business owners who are successfully using Facebook to increase their online bookings.

 What are Facebook Appointments?